Mr3ENTLEY/3ENTLEY-H0M3-LA3/README.md

 ### Self-Hosting
 Documentation and configuration files for self-hosted applications and services.

-### Host-Config
-Information about the host machine's hardware configuration and setup.

 ---
 For more detailed information, refer to the `Readme.md` or documentation within each subdirectory.